AGTMADCAT/TGNS/docs/README.md

 Modules, in the true lua sense, are not used very much.
 Thus, tools like [depgraph](https://github.com/mpeterv/depgraph) is don't give a good picture of the codebase.
 That is simply the way either ns2 or shine is designed it seems.

-Important note: The plugin name is what [Wyzcrak](https://github.com/lancehilliard) calls the module in his code but they do not always correspond to a lua script.
+Important note: The plugin name is what [Wyzcrak](https://github.com/lancehilliard) calls the extension/plugin in his code but they do not always correspond to a lua script.
 This is evident on the graph I hacked together from that is based on the table.

 |Filename|Plugin|
 |---------------------------------------------------|-------------------------|